A few days back ‘Teresa' asked me an interesting question.

 Appreciate the good work:

-Don’t go behind the quantity of bugs.
+Don't go behind the number of bugs.
 See the quality of bugs and appreciate those testers working hard to find it.
 Regularly comment positively on good work from the team.

 Reward testers for finding good quality bugs.
 Keep some weekly or monthly competitions such as “Bug of the week” to reward the testers.
 This will help to build a successful QA team.